cannon-j4/Linear-Regression-Freelance-work/README.md

 # Linear-Regression-Freelance-work
-Linear Regression analysis for supply chain company using R and excel
+This GitHub repo is for the freelance data science project I took from a top supply chain company.
+The EDA was done using microsoft excel while the visualization and analysis leveraged base R.
+Please feel free to explore the code for my first real world project